ALL

 • carry groceries instead of using a shopping cart

-• play hide and seek, tag, charades, "Simon says", or look online for a new game
+• play hide and seek, tag, charades, or "Simon says"

 • make a family scavenger hunt